In short, you pay the flat rate with OTC (OptimalTerrainConsulting.com) then ALL the following happens:

 4. You send those lab results to me and to OTC via email if possible (usually ready online in just a few days after the blood draw)

 7. You present that plan to your local functional medicine doctor (and/or oncologist only if they are progressive and open minded).
 They help you implement this report on the ground at a local level with OTC as the conductor of the symphony.
 Or you can do it yourself or with me (It is often very overwhelming for people and assistance is most welcome).
 It is also helpful for your local doctors to understand the science behind what OTC is recommending, as all treatments and protocols are linked to scientific studies they can visit. this is NOT hippy dippy alternative medicine.
 This is cancer treatment of the future.
+Some doctors will be on board, and some will not (just remember that American Medical Association doctors/nurses/etc (AMA) are not allowed to legally recommend anything except surgery/chemo/radiation and these futuristic cancer treatments are also not taught in medical school – too new)

 8. You start implementing the plan – step one is usually ordering supplements to help fix the abnormalities in your labs and also implementation of a custom diet based up your labs/scans/tumor pathology/etc. This can include standard hospital care and/or new cutting edge treatments, and also changes to diet and lifestyle that are custom to you and your cancer.
 No two cancers are alike and no two people are alike (DNA or labs, etc). personalized medicine is the future of cancer treatment in my opinion.